robertvazan/sourceafis-java/README.md

 # SourceAFIS for Java #

 SourceAFIS is a fingerprint recognition engine that takes a pair of human fingerprint images and returns their match score.
 It can do 1:1 comparisons as well as efficient 1:N search.
-This is the Java implementation of SourceAFIS algorithms.
+This is the Java implementation of the SourceAFIS algorithm.

 ```java
 FingerprintTemplate probe = new FingerprintTemplate(probeImage);